-I’ve been working and travelling outside of New Zealand for almost five years, in all sorts of different ways.
+I’ve been working and travelling outside of New Zealand for over six years, in all sorts of different ways.
 I’ve had the traditional travel jobs, jobs just like those I’ve have done at home, or something in between!
-I often get questioned about how to travel and work, or how to find work overseas.
-There’s plenty of information out there about working abroad, but sometimes it’s nice to have it all in one place.
-So here’s my take on the expat jobs that will help you to travel the world.
+I often get questioned about how to travel and work, find jobs for expats or how to find work overseas.
+There’s plenty of information out there about working abroad, but sometimes it’s nice to have it all in one place!
+So here’s my take on how to get an expat job and the expat jobs that will help you to travel the world.

 Table of Contents